occampos/Global_Happiness_Analysis/README.md

 <p>&nbsp;</p>

 Visuals 10 through 15 all depict scatterplots of country features correlated to happiness by region in 2023 in descending order.
 The line of best fit is included to better illustrate correlation.
-Correlation is how well the data points fit along the line of best fit.
+Correlation is shown by how well data points fit along the line of best fit.
 Social support, GDP, life expectancy, and freedom all show data points that are plotted along the line of best fit pretty well, indicating a positive correlation to the happiness score.
-Social support fits the tightest, while freedom is the most loose, which is shown by their correlation coefficients of 0.83 and 0.66 respectively.
+Social support fits the tightest, while freedom is the most loose positivdly correlation, which is shown by their correlation coefficients of 0.83 and 0.66 respectively.
 Generosity is shown to have very loose fitting data points, supporting a lack of correlation to happiness.
 Perception of corruption is the only country feature depicting a negative slope, while still falling well along the line of best fit, supporting a negative correlation.
 The scatterplot also depicts that Europe and Africa dominate world happiness, followed by Asia and Latin America.
 This is due to the number of countries in each region.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_2023/data_2023_08.png"  width="595" height="493"> |
 |:--:|